Mbatha-Marvin/ResumeBuilder/README.md

 cp example.env .env
 ```

-Replace the credentials of db with your favorite naming to be generated with the postrgres
+Replace the credentials of db on .env `DB_CONNECTION_STR` with your favorite naming to be generated with the postrgres

 ```bash